pravega/pravega-samples/README.md

 ## Pravega Samples Build Instructions

 Finally, we need to build the code of the examples.
+Note that the `master` branch points to release artifacts of Pravega and connectors, whereas the `develop` branch works with snapshot artifacts.
-To this end, use the built-in gradle wrapper to build the samples as follows:
+To build `pravega-samples` from source, use the built-in gradle wrapper as follows:

 ```
 $ git clone https://github.com/pravega/pravega-samples.git